-To use this code, the property appraiser must have prior approval from the department.
+To use this code, the property appraiser must have prior approval from the Department of Revenue.
 The county must have the documented evidence below to justify a request to use sale qualification Code 41.
-Send this evidence to Jennifer Rosenzweig (850-617-8905) at Jennifer.Rosenzweig@FloridaRevenue.com.
+Send this evidence to Derek Salyer ((850) 617-8914) at Derek.Salyer@floridarevenue.com.